 On the Statement of Cash Flows, it is important to subtract this Amortized Grant Revenue amount every year in the Operating Activities section.
 Similar to the way Depreciation is added back in to the cash flow, Amortized Grant Revenue is subtracted.

-Proforma 5-Year Financial Forecast Workbook For Single Applications rd.usda.gov/files/ScheduleH-1-ProForma5-YearFinancialForecastSingleApplication.xlsx
+Proforma 5-Year Financial Forecast Workbook rd.usda.gov/files/ScheduleH-1-ProForma5-YearFinancialForecastSingleApplication.xlsx

-Applicants must complete all three worksheets consisting of the Income Statement, Balance Sheet, and Statement of Cash Flows for any existing operations and all proposed projects.
+Applicants must complete all three worksheets consisting of the Income Statement, Balance Sheet, and Statement of Cash Flows for any existing operations and the proposed project.
 The workbook and instructions are available at: